simulatedScience/Twisty_Puzzle_Program/version_2_3_v-tables_HER/automatic piece detection.md

 This is a computationally expensive but necessary rule.
 It is possible that seperable pieces can only be seperated with a sequence of moves, not with a single one.

-This sequence can definitely be as long as the sum of all orders of all moves.
+This sequence can definitely be as long as the sum of the orders of all moves.

 -----